yudhisteer/Face-Recognition-with-Masks/README.md

 ### 3.7 Second Training with Data Augmentation
 #### 3.7.1 Evaluation: No Mask Dataset
+After performing data augmentation on our pictuers, we train the model and fine tune the hyperparameters as before.
+We are still using the ``lfw``` as our validation set when training the model.
+Below are some accuracy graphs when training:

+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

 #### 3.7.2 Evaluation: Mask Dataset
 What we have been doing till now is train our images on the ```CASIA``` dataset with masks and without masks and then test it onto our **without** mask ```Lfw``` dataset.
 The accuracy we got before was for face recognition **without** masks.
-We need to propose another method for evaluation of faces with masks.
+We need to propose another method for evaluation of faces **with** masks.
 Out steps are as follows:

 1. Use a new dataset which has never used in our FaceNet training.
 2. Select 1000 different class images(1000 persons) - they are regarded as our face database(reference data: ref_data): No Mask Folder